muppet9010/Factorio-Utils/README.md

 	3: Within here create another folder called "cspell" and put the "cSpell Dictionaries" contents from Utils repo in there.

 Extra things added to VSCode:
- - Factorio API (data stage typedefs): https://github.com/Nexela/factorio-api
+ - NOT REQURIED ANY MORE - Factorio API (data stage typedefs): https://github.com/Nexela/factorio-api
 	1: Download the repo and put the files in a created folder: C:\FactorioModding\factorio-api
 	2: Add the folder to Sumneko (per workspace not per user) library paths: setting name "Library", path to add: C:\FactorioModding\factorio-api